Coloring Problems on Bipartite Graphs of Small Diameter: 3-Biclique Partition on bipartite graphs with diameter four

-Nevertheless, their proof does imply that \Ret{G}{H} is $\NP$-complete when $G$ is bipartite and $H$ is isomorphic to $C_6$.
+Nevertheless, their proof does imply that \RetF{C_6} is $\NP$-complete.
 We provided another proof of this fact in Theorem~\ref{theo:C6retract} because we needed stronger constraints on $G$ and $H$ in order to prove Corollaries~\ref{cor:Comp_Hom} and~\ref{cor:3biclique}.